greenthegarden/garden-assistant/docs/development-notes.md

 alembic init migrations
 ```

-Ensure import statements for `sqlmodel` ardded to both the `migrations/script.py.mako` and `migrations/env.py` files.
+Ensure import statements for `sqlmodel` added to both the `migrations/script.py.mako` and `migrations/env.py` files.
 In addition, ensure all models are imported into the `migrations/env.py` file

 Update sqlalchemy url in `alembic.ini` file